OniSamuelOpeyemi/SageMaker-chatbox/README.md

-# í´– Amazon SageMaker Chatbot Project
+# ğŸ¤– Amazon SageMaker Chatbot Project

 This project demonstrates how to build a simple rule-based chatbot using **Amazon SageMaker** and Python.
 The chatbot accepts continuous user input, processes it with predefined logic, and generates interactive responses until the user exits the conversation.

 ---

-## í³Œ Features
+## ğŸ“Œ Features
 - Continuous interactive loop
 - 300+ smart, quirky, and fallback responses
 - Easy to run on Amazon SageMaker Notebook Instances